Student Behavior Practices & Policies

 The school district does not allow shadowing, student or child visitors, or high school students to attend or visit during the day.
 Sorry!
 There may be special occasions when alum will be welcomed by a particular teacher at a particular time, and this requires that the teacher inform the Main Office of this planned and approved visit in advance - alum then check into the office, get their visitor badge, and remain with the specific teacher(s) for the duration of their visit.
 Adult school visitors must report to the office to be checked in.
 They will be given a visitor badge that they must wear until they check out in the office.
 Parents need to give 24 hours advance notice if they want to ask to visit a teacher’s classroom.

 Students are strongly encouraged to bring re-usable water bottles from home and may carry them throughout the day, but they should be solid and not plastic that can make crinkle or crunch noises.
 Water may come from home or from school water dispensers.
-They are allowed in classrooms only with teacher permission and the teacher will determine where they will be stored or if they will be kept at the student’s desk.
-Water bottles should be marked with student's first and last name and must have a lid on them.
+They are allowed in classrooms only with the teacher permission and the teacher will determine where they will be stored or if they will be kept at the student’s desk.
+Water bottles should be marked with the student's first and last names and must have a lid on them.
 They may not be tossed, thrown, flipped or used in any other way that projects them into the air for safety reasons.

 Student Behavior Responses & Consequences

 "The student is not the problem.
 The problem is the problem."

 NOTE: These school policies add to the district-published policies, rules and procedures and state and federal laws.
 PPS provides the Student Rights, Responsibilities & Discipline Handbook to all families each year.